-Once you identify the staff and the eligible R&D activities, then allocation becomes easier.
+Once you identify the staff and the eligible R&D activities, then employee time allocation becomes easier.
 There is an element of judgment as there is in most R&D tax credit criteria, but experience with the programme here helps.

 The problem many companies run into is that their standard documentation does not capture R&D. For example:

 - Documentation created during an R&D process may focus only on the outcome.
 There is no reference to the technological barriers or systematic investigation during the R&D phase;